Capital One Marketing Salary | CA$82K-CA$107K+ | Levels.fyi

 The median Marketing compensation in Canada package at Capital One totals CA$107K per year.
-View the base salary, stock, and bonus breakdowns for Capital One's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Capital One's total compensation packages.
 Last updated: 10/31/2025

 Company